 Are you planning to have a nice juicy ham for dinner, but a little confused on how to properly handle a ham?

-Well, you are in luck because this article is provided to answer all of your savory ham questions.
-This step by step guide will help guide you through the entire process from start to finish.
-When you place this ham in front of your peers, they will not be cable of keeping their eyes and noses away from this ham recipe.
-Furthermore, it would be ideal to look like a pro when handling your ham, so a guide to carving and serving will be provided as well.
+Well, you are in luck because this article is provided to answer all of your savory holiday ham questions so you don’t need to do any advanced search.
+This step by step guide to carving ham will help guide you through the entire process from start to finish.
+When you place this ham in front of your peers, they will not be capable of keeping their eyes and noses away from this ham recipe.
+Furthermore, it would be ideal to look like a pro when handling your ham with a carving knife, so a guide to carving ham and serving it will be provided as well.

 How to Prepare a Ham?

-Step 1 – Selecting the Type of Ham: When purchasing a ham there are multiple options to consider when selecting the perfect ham for you.
-This ranges from having your ham with or without the bone; partially cooked, cooked or raw and the choice of having your ham spiral sliced.
+Step One – Selecting the Type of Ham: When purchasing a ham there are multiple options to consider when selecting the perfect ham for you.
+This ranges from having whole bone-in ham with or buying a boneless section, cooked or raw and the choice of having spiral-sliced ham or cut slices.
 The most common decision is to buy a ham that has been precooked or partially cooked because it saves you time.

-Step 2 – Store and Thaw Process: This process is very important because the goal to preserve and prevent bacteria growth, so pay close attention!
-Here different thawing and storing recommendations based on which ham you purchase
+Step Two – Store and Thaw Process: This process is very important because the goal to preserve and prevent bacteria growth, so pay close attention!
+Here different thawing and storing ham tips based on which ham you purchase

-- Option 1 – Storing a ham without the bone can be stored in the refrigerator for around a week.
+- Option 1 – Storing boneless meat: can be stored in the refrigerator for around a week.

-- Option 2 – Storing a Ham with the bone can be stored in the refrigerator for around two weeks.
+- Option 2 – Storing bone-in ham: can be stored in the refrigerator for around two weeks.

-- Option 3 – Raw hams could be store in the refrigerator for up to 3 to 5 days.
+- Option 3 – Raw hams could be stored in the refrigerator for up to 3 to 5 days.

 - Option 4 – If you plan to purchase your ham far in advance than freezing is your best option.
 You can either defrost your ham in the refrigerator (4-7 hours) or defrost your ham in a bag of water (30 minutes per pound).

-Step 3 – Preparation Process: Here is a step by step guide for preparing the pork-beast to cook!
+Step Three – Preparation Process: Here is a step by step guide for preparing the pork-beast to cook!

 - Open the packaging and making sure you store the juices that are in the bag, so they could be used for basting.

-- Score you ham if you do not select a pre-sliced ham.
+- Score your largest section if you do not select a pre-sliced ham.